Synthetic Data Augmentation for Zero-Shot Cross-Lingual Question Answering: Models

 In this work we consider data augmentation via generating synthetic questions, to improve the QA performance.
-Different training schemes for the question generator are possible, resulting in different quality of synthetic data.
-Before this work, its impact on the final QA system remained unexplored, in the multilingual context.
+Different training schemes for the question generator are possible, resulting in different quality of the synthetic data.
+Before this work, its impact on the final QA system remained unexplored in a multilingual context.

 For all the following experiments, only the synthetic data changes.
-Given a specific set of synthetic data, we always follow the same two-stages protocol, similar to \cite{alberti2019synthetic}: we first train the QA model on the synthetic QA data, then on SQuAD$_{en}$.
+Given a specific set of synthetic data, we always follow the same two-stages protocol, similar to \citet{alberti2019synthetic}: we first train the QA model on the synthetic QA data, then on SQuAD$_{en}$.
 We also tried to train the QA model in one stage, with all the synthetic and human data shuffled together, but observed no improvements over the baseline.

 We explored two different synthetic generation modes:

 \paragraph{Synth} the QG model is trained on SQuAD$_{en,qg}$ (i.e., English data only) and the synthetic data are generated on WikiScrap.
 Under this setup, the only annotated samples this model has access to are those from SQuAD-en.